Skip to main content

 Whats the difference?

-When setting up your farm it's important to consider your operation, especially if you have multiple farms.
+When setting up your farm in AgriWebb, it's important to consider how your operation is structured, especially if you have multiple properties.

 The Difference